Ettense Van Gogh bookmark discovered

 The Etten-Leur Tourist Information Point, in collaboration with the Vincent van Gogh Etten-Leur Foundation, has initiated a special replica of the Van Gogh bookmark.
 On one side there are the Van Gogh drawings and on the other side three special photos, taken by volunteer Ria Mol.
 The photos were taken with local models (Van Gogh volunteers) in virtually the same attire as Van Gogh's models, posing in virtually the same way.
 The bookmark is also almost the same size as the original.
 A collector's item in other words.

-(While supplies last and in stock).
+(While supplies last and gone = gone).

 The Vincent van Gogh Etten-Leur Foundation is delighted with the find and that the leading Van Gogh Museum in Amsterdam is displaying them.
 "It shows that the period that Vincent van Gogh stayed in Etten matters," he said.